mysteryihs/oscarswebservices-portfolio/src/pages/blog/2020-03-20-seo-guide-for-beginners.md

   - SEO
   - google
   - keywords
+  - long-tailed
+  - backlinks
+  - link juice
+  - authority
 ---
-*Disclaimer: I'm not an SEO expert nor do I offer any SEO services.
-This article is an explanation of SEO how I know it as a web developer and is therefore my opinion.*
+***Disclaimer: I'm not an SEO expert nor do I offer any SEO services.
+This article is an explanation of SEO how I know it as a web developer and is therefore my opinion.***

 ### What exactly is SEO?